Credit Transfer Policy

 1. Purpose

-This policy is intended to support and improve student pathways by defining and enabling the conditions for credit transfer at Mohawk College.
+This Policy is intended to enable and enhance student academic mobility by defining and operationalizing the conditions for recognition of formal learning through credit transfer at Mohawk College.

 2. Application and Scope